-This is a rare extant example in Lawrence of an intact three-story Italianate two-part commercial block building.
+A rare extant example in Lawrence of an intact three-story Italianate two-part commercial block building.
 The red brick facade has four 2/2 windows with fixed transoms above.
 The sills and lintels are simple stone.
 The third story features a centered Palladian window, also with stone sills and lintels.
 The centered arched window crown has a keystone.
 The elaborate projecting metal cornice is bracketed, with alternating panels and a row of dentils.
 A metal fire escape from the third story window leads from the roof edge to the lintel of the storefront level.
+The storefront has a centered recessed double-door entry.
+The wood frame doors have a lower panel and a large fixed glass sash, with glass transom above.
+It is flanked by tall display windows separated by fluted pilasters, with paneled bulkheads below.
+The storefront retains its decorative lintel.